mems/calepin/Operating Systems/Command line/Command line (Unix).md

 # Start stopwatch.
 Ctrl-d to stop.
 See also sw
 time cat

+# Show commands pertinent to string.
+See also threadsafe
+apropos whatis

 # Find the location of a command
 command -v git 2> /dev/null